bitblip/cse2421tldr/content/posts/lecture-1.md

 % gcc -ansi -pedantic -g -o <executable> <filename.c>
 ```

-Compiling C programms is done with the `gcc` command.
+Compiling C programs is done with the `gcc` command.
 Use `-ansi` to use the ANSI C standard and `-pedantic` for warnings.
 The `-g` flag will allow debugging with `gdb`.

 ## Assignements
 **Read** : https://tldp.org/LDP/intro-linux/html/sect_01_01.html [^1]